ashwinr98/GVSU-CIS641-Tropicana/README.md

 # Tropicana

-An application to identify insects and pests.
+The Insect Identification System is an application to identify insects and pests.
 The application takes the input of a image from the user and returns the insect name and other information related to the bug.

 ## Team Members and Roles